felipead/http-token-auth/README.md

 #### Without a Cryptographic Algorithm

 A nil `coverage` parameter translates to `coverage="none"` when building the header.
-However, the specification states that if coverage is "none", then it can be ommited.
+However, the specification states that if coverage is `none`, then it can be ommited from the header string.

-For a "none" coverage, the `nonce`, `auth` and `timestamp` attributes are not used and should be ommitted.
+For a `none` coverage, the `nonce`, `auth` and `timestamp` attributes are not used and should be ommitted.

   ```ruby
   require 'http/token_auth'